Neurotech-Hub/Hublink-BEAM/docs/assembly.md

 3. Hold shift and click upload: this flushes any cached compilations in order to properly set the RTC.
 4. Upon successful upload you should see an initialization report.
 In production mode (switch A is up), there may not be a sufficient delay for the serial port to show the report: you may temporarily turn switch A down to include delays to see the report.

-## Hardware Assembly
+## Enclosure Assembly

 1. Cut 2mm hinges to length.
-2. Align the two case parts and insert the hinge to ensure it has sufficient purchase on each side of the case back hinge elements.
+Align the two case parts and insert the hinge to ensure it has sufficient purchase on each side of the case back hinge elements.
 You may need to use a hammer to gently tap it into place (from the top) using another 2mm hinge section to get it properly aligned.
+2. Press-fit the PIR sensor lens into the case.
+3. Screw on the aluminum front plate (two M2 x 5mm screws).
+4. Add PCB assembly to the case (four M2 x 5mm screws).

 Note: screw holes are self-tapping.
 They take light pressure to thread but will not last forever and can strip with too much force.